vvsrrSunny/DataPatternSearching/README.md

 **How to run**
 - install node js, composer, xampp, and laravel.
 Ignore if you already have it.
 - Pull this git project from master branch, or if you already have this project the use it
-- run npm install for laravel mix
+- run "npm install" for laravel mix
-- "run npm run dev" command for tailwind css
+- run "npm run dev" command for tailwind css
 - create a database name in MySQL or MariaDB or any SQL server in xampp.
 - In the root folder of the project, edit the .env file.
 Provide database name, user name, and password of the database.
 - run the migrate command to make tables required for laravel.
 Here is the command "php artisan migrate."